fullstack-development/donat-pool-onchain/ErrorCodes.md

 914: Proposal deadline should not be changed during the Vote transaction
 915: Proposal processed field value should not be changed during the Vote transaction
 916: Should mint Vote receipt during the vote transaction
+917: Value shouldn't change during MarkAsProcessed transaction
+918: Can't start process proposal before proposal deadline
+919: PMarkAsProcessed - is unexpected redeemer for proposal that should be applied
+920: PMarkAsProcessed should be signed by manager